Berlin spends nearly €1 billion buying back apartments | DW | 27.09.2019

 Government authorities sold the apartments in 2004 for €405 million.
 The buy-back from Luxembourg real estate company Ado Properties will cost Berlin €920 million (about $1 billion).

 The deal is the largest property renationalization effort ever seen in Berlin.
-It should add "around 68,000 apartments and secure affordable living space for over 10,000 more renters," said Gewobag board member Markus Terboven, adding that the deal is "economically viable" for the organization.
+It would bring Gewobag's housing stock to "around 68,000 apartments and secure affordable living space for over 10,000 more renters," said Gewobag board member Markus Terboven, adding that the deal is "economically viable" for the organization.

 Read more: German cities struggle to curb housing shortage